LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 The `cloudstorage.py` script is modified to create an S3 bucket named `24188516-cloudstorage` if it doesn’t already exist.
 The script then traverses all directories and subdirectories in the root directory and uploads any discovered files to the S3 bucket.

+### Workflow:

+This script performs the following steps:

+1. **Locate or Create the S3 Bucket**:
+   - The script attempts to create an S3 bucket (`24188516-cloudstorage`) using `s3.create_bucket()`.
+   - It passes the bucket name through the `Bucket` parameter and specifies the region (`eu-north-1`) using `CreateBucketConfiguration`.
+   - If the bucket already exists or the creation fails, the script catches the exception and moves on.

+2. **Recursively Traverse the Local Directory**:
+   - The script uses `os.walk()` to recursively traverse the root directory (`.`) and its subdirectories.
+   - For each file found, it captures the folder name and the file name, constructing the full path.

+3. **Format the File Key and Upload Files**:
+   - For each discovered file, the script generates a file key by concatenating the folder name and the file name using `os.path.join()`, ensuring compatibility across operating systems.
+   - The function `s3.upload_file()` is called to upload the file to the S3 bucket.
+It accepts the local file path, the bucket name, and the file key (which determines where the file is stored in the S3 bucket).
+   - The file is uploaded to the same folder structure in the S3 bucket as it exists on the local machine.

+Here is the script down below:
 ```python
 import os
 import boto3